-5. Worn clutch/brake
+Worn clutch/brake

-If the clutch/brake is badly worn, the friction rings will not engage, causing the clutch to slip and the blade to stall in the product.
-This problem will only occur after done many millions of cuts.
+If the clutch/brake is badly worn, the friction disc will not engage, causing the clutch to slip and the blade to stall in the product.
+This problem will only occur after the machine ahs completed many thousands of cuts.
 Try cutting products that you know the machine can cut.
-If the stalling problem continues, replace the friction rings inside the clutch.
-A friction rings replacement kit is available as a spare part (see recommended spare parts list attached to these instructions).
+If the stalling problem continues, replace the friction disc inside the clutch, a friction disc replacement kit is available as a spare part (see recommended spare parts list attached to these instructions).